Bangladeshis abroad expressing solidarity with Bangladeshi Bloggers in Brooklyn NY

 Bangladeshi hip-hop singer Anik Khan

-Anik Khan, a Brooklyn based Bangladeshi hip-hop singer, energized the audience with his great music.
+Anik Khan, a Brooklyn-based Bangladeshi hip-hop singer, energized the audience with his great music.

 Second Generation Bangladeshis holding vigil for Rajon in Brooklyn, New York.